deadlydog/deadlydog.github.io/_posts/2013-11-16-allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it.md

   3. My script may require admin privileges in order to run correctly, and it can be tricky to run a PowerShell script as admin without going into a PowerShell console and running the script from there, which a lot of people won’t know how to do.
   4. A potential problem that could affect PowerShell Pros is that it’s possible for them to have variables or other settings set in their PowerShell profile that could cause my script to not perform correctly; this is pretty unlikely, but still a possibility.

 So imagine you’ve written a PowerShell script that you want your grandma to run (or an HR employee, or an executive, or your teenage daughter, etc.).
-Do you think they’re going to be able to do it?&#160; Maybe, maybe not.
+Do you think they’re going to be able to do it?
+Maybe, maybe not.

 <span style="text-decoration: underline">You should be kind to your users and provide a batch file to call your PowerShell script</span>.